markwilde33/CI-project-three/README.md

 - Development of the website adhered to a mobile first approach.
 The site consists of six pages.
-It uses a simplistic design with minimal content so users can focus on the riddle game.
+It uses a simplistic design with minimal content, allowing users to focus on the riddle game.

-- Some psychedelic animal images from the artist [Alex Grey](https://m.alexgrey.com/) were used to give the site some personality.
+- Some psychedelic animal images from the artist [Alex Grey](https://m.alexgrey.com/)were used to give the site some personality.
 Background images were used on some pages to add depth.
 An image on the start quiz page is hidden on smaller screens to improve the aesthetic.

 - All pages share the same navbar and footer, though each page has a clear purpose and some unique functionality.